Maps and stories for past, present and future

 Change is coming

-I've lived in the Smithfield area for the past 20 years, next door to London's oldest church, St Bartholomew the Great.
+I've lived in the Smithfield area for over 20 years, next door to London's oldest church, St Bartholomew the Great.
 Back in the 1970's I worked for for the London Evening Standard, which then had offices just off Fleet Street.
 As planning correspondent I wrote a lot about threats to London's heritage, and plans for future development - some inspiring, some destructive like those for Covent Garden, Piccadilly Circus, and urban motorways.

 A couple of years ago it became evident that Smithfield and Farringdon were going to change.
 The City of London Corporation declared Farringdon to Moorgate The Culture Mile, linking Barbican Arts Centre with a partnership of other venues and organisations.
-Plans emerged to move the Museum of London to the derelict western end of Smith Market, and for the Market itself to move to Dagenham.
+Plans emerged to move the Museum of London to the derelict western end of Smithfield Market, and for the Market itself to move to Dagenham.
 Crossrail would make this the most accessible spot in London.

 As I reported here I met up again with Mike Franks, who I first knew in 1970 when he was an architect-planner on the GLC Covent Garden team.
 He quit over the destructive plans for development, and founded the pioneering Clerkenwell Workshops.
 After leaving the Standard I helped Mike secure funding from the Queen’s Silver Jubilee Celebration Committee to develop Clerkenwell's first heritage trail.
 In 2019 Mike inspired me with his vision for Clerkenwell Commons as an environment for conversation, collaboration and action.
 Funding from the Peel Institute supported research into how maps could support the Connecting Clerkenwell initiative.
 The EC1 Echo community newspaper - also supported by Peel - provided the means to report on changes in prospect and to float some ideas.
 Click images below for Echo stories.